Prior to boarding a plane, I had a very limited idea of what to expect from Cuba, based mainly on what you see in magazines.

 - Lots of colour

-Before I went to Cuba I was fascinated by Trevor McDonald’s Secret Caribbean documentary, showing how people worked in the cuban cigar factories – having books read to them while they worked – how nice I thought!
+Before I even came close to booking the holiday, I had been fascinated by Trevor McDonald’s Secret Caribbean documentary, showing how people work in the cuban cigar factories – having books read to them while they work – how nice!

-I had a basic understanding that Cuba was once a very wealthy island, despite the many crumbling buildings you see today.
+I knew Cuba was once a very wealthy island, despite the many crumbling buildings you we today.

-I’d picked up that only very recently Cubans had received the right to sell their homes if they wished, in this case, a privilege that most other countries take for granted.
+I’d picked up that only very recently Cubans had been granted the right to sell their homes if they wished, a privilege that most other countries take for granted.

 I knew roughly that Cuba is or was a communist country, where people would be allocated rations of basic food supplies, and the idea of some getting wealthier than others was not tolerated or encouraged.

-I most looked forward to the feeling of being in a place that felt truly ‘foreign’ to me, not like the more the predictable and familiar destinations I’ve visited so far.
+I most looked forward to the feeling of being in a place that felt truly ‘foreign’, not like the more predictable and familiar destinations I’ve visited so far.

 I couldn’t think of any famous cubans – other than Fidel Castro.

-I was a little apprehensive about the currency and getting confused between CUC’s (‘cooks’) and pesos, but it was fine.
-Local sellersl happily give you a price in CUCs if the tags are in pesos, and nobody tried to give me pesos in change.
+I felt a little apprehensive about the currency and getting confused between CUC’s (‘cooks’) and pesos, but it was fine.
+Local sellers happily gave me a price in CUCs if the tags are in pesos, and nobody tried to give me pesos in change.

-I wanted to come away with a bit more than just selfies in vintage cars – I was genuinely intrigued by the history, politics and culture of Cuba – its resilience and pride.
+Keen to come away with a bit more than just selfies in vintage cars, I was genuinely intrigued by the history, politics and culture of Cuba – its resilience and pride.